inariksit/inariksit.github.io/_posts/2019-12-12-embedding-grammars.markdown

 <!--For most purposes, they are equally good, and on the scale of small or medium-sized grammars, there is no significant difference in speed. -->
 For this post, I chose `PGF` for three reasons:

-1. It's installed by default if you get GF from Hackage or compile it from source.
+1. It's installed by default if you get GF from Hackage or compile it from source, and only depends on Haskell.
 1. The API is better documented than `PGF2`.
-1. It works smoothly with the abstract syntax compiled into Haskell.
+1. Notable examples (like Aarne's classic [translating between language and logic](https://github.com/GrammaticalFramework/gf-contrib/tree/master/cade-2011)) use the PGF library, and it's useful to keep the knowledge alive, so that anyone can compile that grammar.

+There are many good reasons to use the `PGF2` library.
+However, that is a topic for another post (which you can read [here](../../../2024/01/25/embedding-grammars-2.html)).
 <!--When would you like to use PGF2 then?
 If you have a large grammar, PGF2 is faster.
 Once you're familiar with `PGF`, switching to `PGF2` is just a minor change---a couple of functions have a slightly different type signature and that's it.-->